Diegolacerda1/diegolacerda1/README.md

-<h1 align="center">Hi 👋, I'm I am Diego de Castro, I have been working as Quality Assurance Engineer for the past 4 years, and I have expertise in both manual and automation techniques, experience in different testing methodologies such as Black Box, Gray Box, Smoke Testing, Regression testing, GUI testing.</h1>
+<h1 align="left">Hi 👋, I'm I am Diego de Castro, I have been working as Quality Assurance Engineer for the past 4 years, and I have expertise in both manual and automation techniques, experience in different testing methodologies such as Black Box, Gray Box, Smoke Testing, Regression testing, GUI testing.</h1>

-<h3 align="center">This is my Portfolio where you can find some personal projects I worked on to showcase my skills as a QA Automation Engineer.
+<h3 align="left">This is my Portfolio where you can find some personal projects I worked on to showcase my skills as a QA Automation Engineer.
 The tool I chose to show my abilities was Cypress.</h3>

 - 🌱 I’m currently learning **Angular Framework**